DotNetRussell/ShinobiShell/README.md

-ssdownload <exploit path> - downloads a search sploit exploit from your attacking machine download <url> -            does a wget for your file on your attacking machine and then transfers it to you over shinobi tunnel linenumdownlods -           linenum.sh to the Shinobi Server and then transfers it back to the client
+ssdownload <exploit path> - downloads a search sploit exploit from your attacking machine download <url> -            does a wget for your file on your attacking machine and then transfers it to you over shinobi tunnel linenumdownlods -           linenum.sh to the Shinobi Server and then transfers it back to the client suid3num -		    downloads suid3num.py to the Shinobi server and then transfers it back to the client

 Loot Chest: